hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 >    Make sure the system you pick is different to that of your neighbour(s).
 >
 > 2. Find the different GPU/MPI task combinations on your system.
 For example, on a 4 GPU node and
->    24 cores, there are 6 different combintaions, with a minimum of 4 MPI tasks being used.
+>    24 cores, there are 6 different combinations, with a minimum of 4 MPI tasks being used.
 Submit jobs
 >    for the **minimum** number of MPI tasks (`A GPUs/B MPI`) and for the maximum number of MPI tasks
 >    (`A GPUs/B MPI`), where `B` is the number of cores in the node you are using.
 Then submit a job
 >    for another GPU/MPI task combinations for your chosen system size.
 Choose package keywords such